 Biography of James Clinton

 James Clinton was from New York and served in the Continental Army during the American Revolutionary War.
 His military career started during the French and Indian War when he enrolled in the militia.
 In 1775, he served as a delegate to the First New York Provincial Congress and was appointed Colonel of New York’s 3rd Regiment.
 He took part in the failed Canada Campaign.
 After he returned to New York, he helped fortify the Hudson Highlands against the British during Burgoyne’s Campaign.
-He was wounded in the Battle of Fort Montgomery, but fought until the end, and was one of the last Americans to evacuate.
-In 1779, he joined General John Sullivan in an expedition against the Iroquois Confederation which pushed many of the Iroquois from their homes and forced them to escape to Fort Niagara.
+He was wounded in the Battle of Fort Montgomery but fought until the end, and was one of the last Americans to evacuate.
+In 1779, he joined General John Sullivan in an expedition against the Iroquois Confederacy which pushed many of the Iroquois from their homes and forced them to escape to Fort Niagara.
 Afterward, Clinton commanded the Nothern Department and his headquarters were at Albany, New York.
 In 1781 he marched to Yorktown and was present when the British surrendered at the end of the Battle of Yorktown.
 After the war, he participated in New York politics but voted against the United States Constitution.

 James Clinton Facts